-Click on Content in the main menu, then the name of your publication, to view the ISSUE List.
-By clicking on the name of an issue in the ISSUE List, you will enter the Section List.
-At first, a new issue will have no sections.
+Click on Content in the main menu, then the name of your publication, to view the Issue List.
+By clicking on the name of an issue in the Issue List, you will enter the Section List.
+At first, a new issue might have no sections.